apache/sis-site/content/source.md

 {{< highlight bash >}}
 cd sis
+gradle assemble
-gradle test                     # Theoretically optional, seems sometime necessary. gradle assemble gradle publishToMavenLocal      # If use with Maven projects is desired.
+gradle publishToMavenLocal      # If use with Maven projects is desired.
 {{< / highlight >}}

 Outputs will be located in the following sub-directories:

 * `endorsed/build/libs/`   for the JAR files of the core library and its dependencies.
 * `optional/build/libs/`   for the JAR files of modules requiring optional dependencies.
 * `incubator/build/libs/`  for the JAR files of modules that are not yet part of releases.
+* `endorsed/build/bundle/` for the OXT add-in for Open/LibreOffice Calc.
 * `optional/build/bundle/` for the JavaFX application if optional dependencies were specified.

 The remaining of this page describes optional configurations for more advanced developments.